Enjoy this tender, juicy Pressure Cooker Steamed Pork with a savory garlic soy sauce or ginger miso sauce using Instant Pot pressure-steaming method.

 The pork collar is a moderately tough cut of pork, unlike the tender cuts like pork loin or spare rib.
 Hence, it’s often used for roasting, braising, stewing or even for making ground pork or sausages.
 Pork butt is also the most common cut used for pulled pork.

 I learned about pork collar from a butcher in my favorite Korean meat shop.
 I explained to the butcher that pork belly was too fatty, and that pork shoulder became too dry and then shredded when I tried to cut it into slices.
-He highly recommended trying pork collar instead.
+He highly recommended trying the pork collar instead.

 Pork collar was an excellent choice (a fairly inexpensive choice too).
 After steaming for 45 minutes, the meat was really tender and moist, and not fatty like pork belly.
 It also held together nicely for slicing.
 It was perfect for this recipe.